Guide to Capital Markets Tribunal Proceedings

 - Mute your device at all times unless you are speaking.
 Remember to unmute yourself before speaking

-- In a teleconference, identify yourself before speaking, unless it is obvious that it is you speaking (e.g., because you are answering a question that was asked of you)
+- Identify yourself before speaking, unless it is obvious that it is you speaking (e.g., because you are answering a question that was asked of you)

 - Try not to interrupt or speak over others